Delusion: Pathophysiology

 The two-factor model of delusions posits that dysfunction in both belief formation systems and belief evaluation systems are necessary for delusions.
-Dysfunction in evaluations systems localized to the right lateral prefrontal cortex, regardless of delusion content, is supported by neuroimaging studies and is congruent with its role in conflict monitoring in healthy persons.
-Abnormal activation and reduced volume is seen in people with delusions, as well as in disorders associated with delusions such as frontotemporal dementia, psychosis and Lewy body dementia.
-Furthermore, lesions to this region are associated with "jumping to conclusions", damage to this region is associated with post-stroke delusions, and hypometabolism this region associated with caudate strokes presenting with delusions.
+Neuroimaging studies support the view that dysfunction in evaluations systems is localized to the right lateral prefrontal cortex, regardless of delusion content, and this is congruent with its role in conflict monitoring in healthy persons.
+Abnormal activation and reduced volume in this region are seen in people with delusions, as well as in disorders associated with delusions such as frontotemporal dementia, psychosis and Lewy body dementia.
+Furthermore, lesions to the right lateral prefrontal cortex are associated with "jumping to conclusions", damage to this region is associated with post-stroke delusions, and hypometabolism in this region is associated with caudate strokes presenting with delusions.

 The aberrant salience model suggests that delusions are a result of people assigning excessive importance to irrelevant stimuli.
 In support of this hypothesis, regions normally associated with the salience network demonstrate reduced grey matter in people with delusions, and the neurotransmitter dopamine, which is widely implicated in salience processing, is also widely implicated in psychotic disorders.

-Specific regions have been associated with specific types of delusions.
+Abnormalities in specific regions have been associated with specific types of delusions.
 The volume of the hippocampus and parahippocampus is related to paranoid delusions in Alzheimer's disease, and has been reported to be abnormal post mortem in one person with delusions.
 Capgras delusions have been associated with occipito-temporal damage and may be related to failure to elicit normal emotions or memories in response to faces.